YuseiIto/Nameco-js/Readme.md

 ## Overview
 ---
 A Javascript Library to embed text data into any image file.
-You can embed data just few code like below.
+You can embed data with just few code (like below!)  .

 ~~~js